danieltan1517/chess-jai/README.md

 * UCI protocol

 ### Chess Engine Options
-* Clear Hash
+* Clear Hash - clears out the transposition table
-* Transposition Table Memory Size (in MB).
+* Transposition Table Memory Size (in MB). - adjusts the size of the transposition table in megabytes
-* Number of Threads
+* Number of Threads - adjusts the number of threads used by the CPU. increasing the number of threads should increase the playing strength of the CPU
-* Multiple Principle Variation Lines
+* Multiple Principle Variation Lines - detects multiple PV lines.
+Set the PV to 1 for the best playing strength (the default)
-* Difficulty Levels 1 to 8
+* Difficulty Levels 1 to 8 - adjusts the difficulty of the engine.

 ### Parallel Search
 * Lazy Shared Memory Processing Parallel Search